Steven Stamkos: International play

 Stamkos played for Canada in the 2008 World Junior Ice Hockey Championships, where he helped the team win a gold medal.
 After his rookie season with the Lightning, Stamkos was named to Canada's senior roster for the 2009 Men's World Ice Hockey Championships.
 Stamkos continued to impress at the 2009 IIHF World Championships, scoring on his first career shift and meshing with fellow Lightning forward Martin St. Louis for seven goals, 11 points and a +9 plus-minus rating en route to a 2–1 loss to Russia in the finals.
 He was also selected as a reserve by Canada for the 2010 Winter Olympics and scored seven goals in Canada's fifth-place finish at the 2013 World Championships.
-Stamkos was expected to be a major contributor for Canada in Sochi for the 2014 Winter Olympics and was named to the roster, but his injuries sustained prior to the NHL Olympic break, including a broken tibia sustained in November 2013, prevented him from participating.
+Stamkos was expected to be a major contributor for Canada in Sochi for the 2014 Winter Olympics and was named to the roster, but his leg injury sustained prior to the NHL Olympic break, including a broken tibia sustained in November 2013, prevented him from participating.
 The NHL prohibited its players to take part in the 2018 and 2022 Winter Olympics, which prevented him from participating in those games as well.

 On March 2, 2016, Hockey Canada named Stamkos to its roster for the 2016 World Cup of Hockey in Toronto.
 Stamkos won the tournament with Team Canada after a 2–1 win over Team Europe in Game 2 of the best-of-three series.
 He recorded a goal as well as an assist in the tournament, with a plus-minus rating of +3.

 Endorsements

-Following his selection into the NHL, Stamkos signed a number of sponsorships, including an athlete's agreement with Nike.
+Following his selection into the NHL in 2008, Stamkos signed a number of sponsorships, including an athlete's agreement with Nike.
 He was featured in a web-only Nike commercial called Forget Everything, which was released to coincide with his first game in his hometown of Unionville on October 28, 2008.
-He has also endorsed Tissot watches.
-On June 22, 2011, Stamkos was named the cover athlete for the EA Sports' NHL 12 video game.
-In late 2013, he played the leading role in a web commercial for Coca-Cola Zero named "Shawn Warford's Moment Zero."
-Most recently, Stamkos signed a multi-year sponsorship with Sport Chek, Canada's largest sports retailer.
+He has also endorsed Tissot watches as of October 2008.
+On June 22, 2011, at the 2011 NHL Awards Show, Stamkos was named the cover athlete for the EA Sports' NHL 12 video game.
+In October 2013, he played the leading role in a web commercial for Coca-Cola Zero named "Shawn Warford's Moment Zero."
+Most recently, in January 2014, Stamkos signed a multi-year sponsorship with Sport Chek, Canada's largest sports retailer.